From Evening Pasture back to Tall Grass Prairie

 and Potato Field to Short Grass Prairie

-When we moved here in 2006 we had a dream of restoring prairie to what had been an active dairy farm for over 100 years.
-Our call to hospitality extended beyond our B&B guests to the flora and fauna.
+When previous Innkeepers, Robert & Deb Benada, moved here in 2006 they had a dream of restoring the prairie to what had been an active dairy farm for over 100 years.
+Their call to hospitality extended beyond the B&B guests to the flora and fauna.

 The land ethic simply enlarges the boundaries of the community to include soils, waters, plants and animals or collectively: the land.”